 Step 3: Run Start The Wizard

-From the settings panel, click on “Start The Wizard” button, enter your name and email address in degenerated field.
+From the settings panel, click on the “Start The Wizard” button, and enter your name and email address in the degenerated field.
 And press Next.

 Step 4: Auto Resolve Gmail SMTP Server

-In this step, system auto-resolve the Gmail SMTP server in few seconds.
+In this step, the system auto-resolves the Gmail SMTP server in a few seconds.
 When it’s done, click the Next button.

 Step 05: Run Connectivity Test And Connect to Mail Server

-Here, Post SMTP plugin run connectivity test and recommends and select: SMTP-STARTTLS with OAuth 2.0 authentication to host smtp.gmail.com on port 587 automatically.
+Here, the Post SMTP plugin runs a connectivity test and recommends and selects: SMTP-STARTTLS with OAuth 2.0 authentication to host smtp.gmail.com on port 587 automatically.
 Subsequently, you can see the following screen one after another.